EconomyLens.com

 Related

 Now, as part of “investigative actions” under the DSA, the European Commission has sent a request for information to Snapchat about what steps it is taking to prevent access for children under 13.
-The commission has also asked Apple’s App Store and the Google Play marketplace to provide details on measures taken to prevent children from downloading illegal or harmful apps—for example, those with gambling services or sexual content.
+The commission has also asked Apple’s App Store and the Google Play marketplace to provide details on measures taken to prevent children downloading illegal or harmful apps — for example, those with gambling services or sexual content.
+The EU wants to know in particular how Apple and Google stop children downloading tools to create non-consensual sexualised content — so-called “nudify apps” — as well as how they apply apps’ age ratings.

-The EU wants to know in particular how Apple and Google stop children from downloading tools to create non-consensual sexualized content—so-called “nudify apps”—as well as how they apply apps’ age ratings.
-“Privacy, security, and safety have to be ensured, and this is not always the case, and that’s why the commission is tightening the enforcement of our rules,” tech chief Henna Virkkunen said before EU ministers met in Denmark.
+“Privacy, security and safety have to be ensured, and this is not always the case, and that’s why the commission is tightening the enforcement of our rules,” tech chief Henna Virkkunen said before EU ministers met in Denmark.
 A request for information can lead to probes and even fines, but does not in itself suggest the law has been broken, nor is it a move towards punishment.

-Regarding Snapchat, Brussels wants to know how the messaging app stops users from buying drugs and vapes, a claim echoed by Danish Digital Minister Caroline Stage Olsen on Friday.
-It also wants YouTube to provide details on its recommender system, “following reports of harmful content being disseminated to minors,” the commission said.
-The demands are not the first under the DSA.
-The EU is also probing Meta’s Facebook and Instagram, as well as TikTok, over fears they are not doing enough to combat the addictive nature of their platforms for children.
+Brussels also wants YouTube — owned by Google parent Alphabet — to provide details on its recommender system, “following reporting of harmful content being disseminated to minors”, the commission said.
+Google said it had “robust controls for parents”, and “security and protections for younger users”, adding it would keep expanding its efforts.
+Separately, the EU is investigating Meta’s Facebook and Instagram, as well as TikTok, over fears they are not doing enough to combat the addictive nature of their platforms for children.

 © 2024 AFP